 So, how can you tell when a watermelon is ripe and ready?
 What should you look for when buying watermelons?

-Luckily, I had a lot of experience walking the sunny souq (market) streets in Port Said, Egypt with my late father who taught me many things about produce from buying and storing fresh herbs to choosing a sweet watermelon.
+Luckily, I had a lot of experience walking the sunny souq (market) streets in Port Said, Egypt with my late father who taught me many things, from how to storing fresh herbs to making a salad you actually want to eat, to choosing the sweetest watermelon.